 It is generally assumed that electrons travel with saturated velocity in the bulk of QWIP under sufficiently large bias.
 The electron velocity in the barriers under 2 V bias is shown in the inset of figure 5.3, which displays high nonuniformity through the barrier.
 Figure 5.4 shows the valley occupancies in the barriers under various bias voltages.
 Significant portion of the barrier electrons reside in the L and X valleys of AlGaAs even under typical bias voltages.
 Under 2V bias which yields relatively uniform E-field (see figure 5.2), the valley occupancies are nearly periodic as well as the electron velocity as shown in the inset of figure 5.3.
-The X valley occupancy peaks near the end of the barriers should be understood as an ensemble effect due to the presence of X valley barriers in the QW locations; these peaks are not due to rapid intervalley transfer of individual electrons travelling through the barriers.
+The X valley occupancy peaks near the end of the barriers in the QW locations; these peaks are not due to rapid intervalley transfer of individual electrons travelling through the barriers.